 #PROUDINMYCALVINS

 Calvin Klein has partnered with OutRight Action International on their Covid-19 LGBTIQ Global Emergency Fund, offering emergency financial resources to LGBTQ+ organizations around the world serving people impacted by the pandemic.
 This is in line with the brand’s ongoing effort to support LGBTQ+ communities, as is its new campaign #Proudinmycalvins, celebrating the full spectrum of LGBTQ+ identities.
 The series of stills and videos features nine talents from around the world and their unique stories.
-Photographer Ryan McGinley said the campaign is about “taking pride in everything that makes you unique
+Photographer Ryan McGinley said the campaign is about “taking pride in everything that makes you unique”.

 www.calvinklein.com